Rovio Entertainment: 2014–present: decline, initial public offering and acquisition by Sega

 On 2 March 2018, Rovio announced the closure of its London studio after disappointing results.

-On 14 November 2018, Rovio announced that it appointed the former Gameloft executive Alexandre Pelletier-Normand as executive vice president of its game business unit.
+Later on 14 November, Rovio announced that it appointed the former Gameloft executive Alexandre Pelletier-Normand as executive vice president of its game business unit.
 He started his role on January 2, 2019.
 On 30 November 2018, Rovio announced that they had fully acquired PlayRaven, the developer known for making strategy games such as Eve: War of Ascension.

 On 3 June 2020, Rovio acquired Darkfire Games for an undisclosed sum.
-The subsidiary will become Rovio Copenhagen.

-On 21 December 2020 Rovio announced that Executive Vice President of games, Alexandre Pelletier-Normand, would take over as CEO.
+The subsidiary became Rovio Copenhagen.
+On 21 December Rovio announced that Executive Vice President of games, Alexandre Pelletier-Normand, would take over as CEO.
 The change went into effect on January 1, 2021.
 In 2021, the New Mexico attorney general filed a federal lawsuit against Rovio, alleging the company illegally collected and sold private personal data of users under thirteen to third party advertisers.
+The same year, Rovio acquired Turkish casual game developer Ruby Games.

+On 15 April 2023, IGN reported that Sega would be acquiring Rovio, with a deal close to $1 billion.
+Rovio had rejected an earlier acquisition bid from Israeli mobile company Playtika for $800 million.
+Two days later Sega Sammy Holdings announced that they have made a €706 million ($776 million USD) tender offer to bid for Rovio, which closed on 17 August.
+On December 7, Rovio closed down the Montreal based division Studio Lumi leading to the loss of 16 jobs.

 Games developed

-2003–2009
+Pre-Angry Birds

 Prior to creating Angry Birds, Rovio developed 51 games, a combination of work-for-hire projects, publishing contracts and independently released titles.